Resistance 2: Plot

 With his condition worsening, Hale orders an attack on Chicago, where the Chimera have begun to restart their network of towers.
 Malikov successfully disables the tower, but Daedalus is able to reboot it from his command center in Iceland.
 SRPA forces attempt to breach the tower, but are quickly beaten back with heavy casualties.
 Against Blake's order to retreat, Echo Squad enters the tower and initiates a manhunt for Daedalus, during which both Hawthorne and Warner are ambushed and killed.
 Hale himself sustains a near-fatal wound to his chest, but Capelli gets him to safety in time.

 Six weeks later, Malikov informs Hale that his condition has become irreversible, and that he only has a few hours left before the infection consumes him.
 Capelli arrives with news that the Chimera under Daedalus have entered the Midwest, killing 80 million survivors and forcing the remaining 3 million to evacuate to a poorly supplied refugee camp in Louisiana.
 With Daedalus's army converging on the Chicxulub Crater in the Yucatan Peninsula for unknown reasons, Hale, Capelli, and Blake infiltrate his ship with a nuclear warhead, hoping to detonate it near the central reactor and trigger an explosion that wipes out the entire fleet.
 Unfortunately, Blake and his team are intercepted and killed by the Chimera, who take the bomb to Daedalus.
 Entering the core, Hale kills him via electrocution; while examining the corpse, he inadvertently absorbs Daedalus's psychokinetic abilities.
 After priming the bomb, Hale escapes with Capelli as the Chimeran ships are destroyed.

 After their escape vessel crashes, Capelli awakens and finds Hale, fully succumbed to the Chimeran virus, gazing upon several planet-like structures floating in the sky.
-Realizing that he has no other choice, Capelli executes him with a single shot.
+Realizing that he has no other choice, Capelli executes him.